-The research team from the Centre for Trauma and Neurosciences is based at the Blizard Institute and The Royal London Hospital.
-The Royal London Hospital is one of London’s major trauma centres and is probably the busiest trauma centre in Europe.
+The Centre for Trauma Sciences (C4TS) is a world-leading Centre of excellence for translational research at SMD.
+The research team from C4TS is based at the Blizard Institute and The Royal London Hospital.
+The Royal London Hospital is one of London’s Major Trauma Centres and is the busiest trauma centre in Europe.

 What is trauma?

 Trauma is the disease caused by physical injury.
 Trauma has only been called a “disease” since the 1970s.
 Although it seems strange at first, it is the correct term to use.
 Severe injury triggers a sequence of changes within the cells of the body and can lead to critical and disabling illness.
 Just like other diseases such as cancer, HIV and heart disease we need to understand these changes to improve survival and recovery.

 What are the causes of trauma?

 Severe injuries occur from a variety of different mechanisms.
 In the UK, the most common incidents are collisions with motor vehicles either as drivers, passengers, pedestrians or cyclists, and falls from height.
 Trauma also occurs from injuries with weapons such as knives or guns.
 Unpredictable events like train crashes, natural disasters and terror attacks can injure many people at the same time.

 Traumatic injury kills more people below the age of 45, than any other disease process.
 In the UK, it accounts for over 17,00 deaths per year.
 The Royal London Hospital Major Trauma Centre admits around 2200 patients every year.

 For every patient who dies several more become disabled and cannot return to work or conduct their normal daily activities.

 When you combine the loss of earnings with the medical treatment and long-term care some patients require, the socioeconomic cost of treating trauma patients is huge.